Japan Rail Times

 • ③ Green/Premium Green/Green Compartment surcharge (グリーン料金・プレミアムグリーン料金・グリーン個室料金)

 For Green Car Private Compartments, the surcharge is per compartment, which remains the same no matter how many people use it.
 Therefore, per passenger, it will cost more if less people use the compartment, and cost less if more people use the compartment.
 If the number of people using the compartment is the same as the maximum capacity, the ticket cost is the same as a Green Car seat in Cars 5–8, so why not try the Green Car Private Compartment for that extra space and privacy?
-Please refer to the next section for approximate prices per passenger in the different situations.
+Please refer to the official site for the various prices.

-Good news for JR East Rail Pass holders: if you are utilising a JR EAST PASS or JR TOKYO Wide Pass, the passes cover the basic fare, so you only need to purchase a ticket for the Limited Express surcharge and the Green/Premium Green surcharge—the prices of which are indicated in the right-most column of the table above.
+Good news for JR East Rail Pass holders: if you are utilising a JR EAST PASS or JR TOKYO Wide Pass, the passes cover the basic fare (JPY4,000 as of May 2024), so you only need to purchase a ticket for the Limited Express surcharge and the Green/Premium Green surcharge (deduct the basic fare from the prices listed on the official site).

 Where to purchase

 All seats on the SAPHIR ODORIKO are reserved seating, and require tickets to board.
-Tickets can be purchased from 10:00am one month before the date of travel, via four methods:
+Tickets can be purchased from 10:00am Japan Time one month before the date of travel, via four methods:

 • JR East Travel Service Centers